YeduZhang/figma-prototype-1th/README.md

 A browser-only meeting-room booking prototype for COMP90082 / MB-Koala.Can be easily use after download .

 It mimics a Google Calendar resource view: rooms on the left, time on the right, occupied slots in blue, your own bookings in yellow.
-Data stays in this browser (`localStorage`).Because its just for prototype validation, there is no server and no live Google Calendar connection,which will be completed later.
+Data stays in this browser (`localStorage`).Because its just for prototype validation, there is no server and no live Google Calendar connection,which will be completed in next sprint.

 ## How to open